 Care management is a service provided to older adults and their families.
-The purpose of care management is to link older adults with needed services that will help them live independently, or receive quality care if they reside in a long-term care facility.
+The purpose of a formal care management plan is to assess older adults' needs, and match them with needed services that will help them live independently or receive quality care if they're in a long-term care facility.
 Older adults who live long distances away from their children are some of the individuals who benefit from the services of a care manager.

 Developing a Care Management Plan